- Chart

 Strengths

-- Diversified portfolio across various asset classes.
+- Diversified investment portfolio across asset classes and geographies.

 Weaknesses